moah0911/sample/README.md

 ### Benchmarking
 - Tested with diverse user queries to ensure robustness and adaptability.
-- Validated results with domain experts for theological and contextual accuracy.
+- Validated results with domain experts for theological and contextual accuracy

 ## Future Enhancements